 Who Gets to Criticize You, Anyway?

 My response was to tell her she’d finally made it!
 I mean, you’re not a “legit author” until you get a bad review, right?
 You’re not a “real business person” until you get a 1-star review on Yelp, right?
 Right!

 While it might seem easy for me to put a positive spin on it (and it usually is), I know how hard it is to turn off negative comments or criticism try as we might.

 Criticism isn’t always about you.
-I’ve gotten tons of criticism over the years only to come to find out later it was not even a little about me (some of it was, but that’s a subject for another post).
+I’ve gotten tons of criticism over the years only to come to find out later some of it was not even a little about me (some of it was, but that’s a subject for another post).

 Everyone can criticize, it is a fundamental human right to speak our minds.
-Equally as important: it is your right to not listen!
+Equally as important: it is also our right to not listen!

 I suggest applying my theory on the “Levels of Permission” to each person to determine who you are going to listen to…criticism or praise.

 I developed my theory on the different Levels of Permission because in my business coaching practice, I observed many of my clients taking the opinions of others to heart, even when they weren’t people that mattered to them very much.

 In addition, I observed a few people very closely who had attained a level of fame or fortune let the praise they received go straight to their…egos.

 It isn’t a good idea to give someone’s praise or criticism too much weight either way, unless they are uniquely qualified to level their opinion at you.